magichear/magichear.github.io/README.md

 ## Hi,there!

 I'm magichear, a student of USTC.
-I like everything that Interests me.

 - WebSite: ???
 - Blog: ???